thenumbernine/hydro-cl-lua/README.md

 - Maxwell equations from Trangenstein's book

 TODO:
-- implicit isn't working in 2D
+- implicit has some bugs
-- something is causing divergence-free to explode
 - why when you run Orszag-Tang in the Maxwell simulator does it explode at different random times?
-- get two-fluid EMHD working (currently has
+- get two-fluid EMHD working (currently has nans)
 - get potential forces for Euler equations working
 - get self-gravitation for Euler equations working
 - add HLL / HLLC solvers
-- add Roe implicit GMRES
 - implement Navier-Stokes
 - rename 'adm\_' prefixes to 'nr\_' or 'gr\_' or something else ...
 - PLM support that works on a wide range of equations (currently have a few vying options)